MEET ASCENDING PATH'S GUIDES

 Heather Szundy, CFO/Co-Owner/Guide

 In 1991, at age 14, Heather took a life changing trip to Alaska from the desert of Tucson, Arizona.
 She has been a mountain athlete ever since.
 In 1992, she started spending summers in Alaska as a nanny and moved up permanently in 1999.
 Since meeting Matt on Denali, Heather has been integral in growing AP into the lively business it is today.
+They have bootstrapped AP's day trip business in Alaska together from the ground up since 2003.
 She is AP's CFO, marketing and sales director, graphic designer, works on film-projects and guides as well.
 Her climbing experience includes routes in the Himalayas, the Ruth Gorge, Bugaboos, the Gunks, Squamish, Joshua Tree, Thailand, New Zealand and Antarctica.
 She has climbed Denali twice and worked 2 seasons in at McMurdo Station, Antarctica helping manage the Crary Lab and the SAR team.
 She has a WFR, Level 1 Avi, ASA 103, and has taken the AMGA's single pitch-instructor course.
 She holds a BS in Microbiology/Pre-Med and is a certified 200YT Hatha yoga teacher.
+Entrepreneur of 3 businesses, in 2006 she founded Medical Scribes, LLC which proved successful in paving the way for all ER doctors at Providence Hospital in Anchorage to have scribes taking patient notes.
+She also is co-owner in Glacier Productions, LLC, Ascending Path's subsidiary and film production arm.
 Her passions include: the foodie scene, naturalism, design, organic gardening, travel, yoga, making jewelry, sustainable living and Naturopathic medicine.
-She thrives in Anchorage with her husband and business partner, Matt and their son.
+She thrives in Girdwood with her husband and business partner, Matt and their son.
+This is her 15th season working at AP.

 Celina Ashford, Reservations and Yurt Manager